Alps / Austria

 Aug.
 19 – 26

 Sept.
 2 – 9

 Sept.
 9 – 16

 Sept.
 16 – 23

 Stubai Alps Horseshoe Trek

-Guide and guide expenses, 3 x hotel *** double room with half board, 4 x hut with half board, taxi and bus to trail heads, gondola fees, technical equipment rental
+Guide and guide expenses, 3 x hotel *** double room, breakfast included, 4 x hut with half board, taxi and bus to trail heads, gondola fees, technical equipment rental

 Not Included: Airport Shuttle from Munich (around Euro 60)

 High season surcharge: